Shopping Cart

 What Does Honey Wine Smell Like?

 The smell of honey wine can be different, just like its taste.
 Traditional meads usually have a sweet, floral scent, while varietal meads can smell like the specific flowers used.
 Flavoured meads offer a mix of aromas, from fruity to spicy or herbal.
-The aroma of honey wine makes the tasting experience more enjoyable.
+The aroma makes the tasting experience more enjoyable.

 Is Honey Wine More Like Beer or Wine?